GlacioHack/xdem/docs/source/intro.rst

 Those biases can be tackled by iteratively combining co-registration and bias-correction methods described in :ref:`coregistration` and :ref:`biascorr`.

-TODO: Add a plot on co-registration + bias correction between two DEMs
+TODO: add mini-gallery for bias correction methods

 Quantifying DEM precision
 -------------------------